tejadata/spark/README.md

 In this we will see how to use different

 1) Regression_analysis_On_USA_Housing_data.ipynb: In this we will discuss how to build Linear Regression model and save the model for further use, We will also see how to use Imputer to Impute the Missing values
+2) Predicting_Heart_Disease_using_RandomForest.ipynb: In this we will see how to use Random Forest and Cross Validaiton using the data avilable from https://archive.ics.uci.edu/ml/machine-learning-databases/heart-disease/processed.cleveland.data